 Sending group text messages on Android

-An Android group chat uses Google Messages or Samsung Messages.
+An Android group chat usually uses the Google Messages or Samsung Messages app, depending on your mobile device.
 It typically works like this:

 Open up the Messages app and tap ‘Start Chat'.